DJ: Photo of me with Taylor Swift appears 'awkward'

 "I know my palm was facing down.
 I do know that, sir," Mueller said.

-Swift, one of the most powerful celebrities in the world, has been present in court in Denver along with her mother, Andrea, and Bell.
-All are expected to testify during the trial.
+Swift, one of the most powerful celebrities in the world, has been present in court in Denver along with her mother and Bell.
+They are expected to testify during the trial.

 Andrea Swift was called to the stand on Wednesday afternoon as the case's second witness.